Mashapole/C-sharp-task-1-weather-forecast/README.md

+2nd year Work.
-This is task1 desktop weather forecast application developed using c#.
+This is a task-1 desktop weather forecast application developed using c#.
 All the data is stored in an array.

 The application allow weather forecasters to:
 • Capture weather forecasts by specifying the